Tayler T. - Male ( Kore only 2022 )

 When Will I Get A Puppy ?

 We will contact you in order of deposit once it's time for you to move up to a list once the litter is born.
 It depends on when you placed your deposit, for what specific breeding and how many people are in front of you on the waiting list.
 A breeding is scheduled once we have a full waiting list for that specific pairing.
 Their cycles vary (6 months - 8 months) If the Dam is not due to come in heat 7 months after you placed your deposit even if you are 1st on the list for a puppy you still have to wait 7 months for their cycle to return.
 Pregnancy is an average of 63-68 days, and if it's a success and puppies are born healthy there is still a 2 month wait until they can leave.
-You are expected to wait at least 1 year from when deposit is placed.
-A pregnancy is not always a 100% guarantee at times there may be a false pregnancy or loss just as in humans.
-A fetus or multiples may pass in utero which can result in a small litter being born this is completely out of our control.
+You are expected to wait at least 6 months from when deposit is placed.
+A pregnancy is not always a 100% guarantee at times there may be a false pregnancy or loss a fetus or multiples may pass in utero which can result in a small litter being born this is completely out of our control.
 Our main focus is a healthy pregnancy and healthy mom and babies.
 We have seen 1 to 14 puppies born and each litter the numbers vary.
 Our waiting list is in order of deposit you can specify that breeding you prefer but there is no guarantee you will get a spot on that litter.
 It all depends on the number of males and females born and what number you are in line.
+All of the breedings posted at the top of the page are not a guarantee if you see one removed she may of had a false pregnancy or didn't take all we can do it schedule a future breeding when her time is ready.

 When will I know which puppy I'm paired with?